Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 At present, the OECD’s guidelines are basically the global bible of Transfer Pricing.

 This doesn’t mean they’re ironclad rules for the world.
-Plenty of countries have adopted and adapted, tweaking and tuning the OECD’s guidelines on Transfer Pricing to meet their own national contexts.
+Plenty of countries have adopted and adapted, tweaking and tuning the OECD’s guidelines on Transfer Pricing to meet national interests.

 In some parts of the world, there are even broader definitions of Transfer Pricing.
-Some nations apply Transfer Pricing rules to deals with third-party companies.
+Some nations apply Transfer Pricing rules to deals with third-parties.
 This is provided the relationship between the parties involved in the transaction is considered ‘close enough’.

 What ‘close enough’ means exactly will vary from country to country.
 So, always check which jurisdiction you’ll be working within.